 foo * (*bar[2]); // This is parsed as a declaration (and not an expression because of the first rule)

-Regarding anonymous function pointer arguments and the cast operator, I never use the former, and I’m still figuring out how to deal with the latter.
-I plan to have some simple code that checks for foo in `(foo)(bar)
+As for anonymous function pointer arguments and the cast operator: I never use the former, and I’m still experimenting with the latter.
+My current plan is to add a simple check for the identifier in (foo)(bar)

-`.
-If foo is a single identifier, I will parse it as a type cast because I never write `(MyFunc)(arg)
+is a single identifier, I’ll parse it as a type cast—since I never write (MyFunc)(arg)

-`.
-If foo is a sub-expression or contains multiple identifiers, it will get slightly more complicated because I could imagine writing `(cond ? func1 : func2)(arg)
+is a subexpression or contains multiple identifiers, it gets trickier, because I can imagine writing something like (cond ? func1 : func2)(arg)

-`.
-In that case, maybe checking whether the expression inside the parentheses is a type (or arithmetic) expression is not that hard.
+.
+In that case, it might be manageable to check whether the expression inside the parentheses is a type (or arithmetic) expression.

 The problem with C’s grammar

-Most of C’s ambiguities stem from the declaration syntax and the cast operator.
-I believe most of these design choices made sense when it’s first being developed.
-I’ve heard before that Brian and Dennis, in interviews and the K&R book, have explained why some C syntaxes are designed the way they are: declaration syntax, array syntax, cast syntax, operator precedence, etc. I’ve never looked up those explanations, so it would be great if a reader could fill me in on why a specific syntax/feature was designed that way, and what kind of parser were they writing that was more suitable with that?
-But with more than half a decade later, what should a better design look like?
+Most of C’s ambiguities arise from its declaration syntax and cast operator.
+I believe many of these design choices made sense when C was developed.
+On multiple occasions, Brian Kernighan and Dennis Ritchie explained why certain syntaxes—declarations, arrays, casts, and so on—were chosen.
+I haven’t tracked down all of those explanations myself, so it would be helpful if a reader could clarify why a particular feature was designed that way, and what kind of parser they had in mind that made it practical.
+But now, more than half a decade later, we must wonder: how would a better language solve these problems?

 On the Ambiguity of the Syntax of Declarations

-Ginger Bill2, the creator of Odin, has written about this before, where he categorized it as 3 different styles:
+Ginger Bill2 has written about this before, where he categorized it as 3 different styles:

 Qualifier-focused (Pascal family) has specific keywords/qualifiers/specifiers for declarations